Reading time: 5 minutes

-With the largest, most diverse private wire electricity network in the UK, Wilton International is the ideal site for energy-intensive businesses requiring a large power supply and other specialised utilities.
+With the largest, most diverse private wire electricity network in the UK, Wilton International is the ideal site for energy-intensive businesses requiring a large power supply and other specialised utilities, and strategies in place for Net Zero emissions energy generation.

 Power – a headache for investing businesses